 And finally, collaboration is key, especially between IT and business units.
 He concludes, “Take the agile and DevOps methodology to heart so that you can cross-functionally and multidisciplinary create your services and offerings together.”

 Alpha TransForm and Alpha Anywhere are ideal for accelerating and scaling digital transformation.
 They can work independently or together as a single platform, and are ideally suited for helping enterprises scale their digital transformation.

-Alpha TransForm helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
+Alpha TransForm helps citizen developers craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
 Alpha Anywhere has the unique ability to rapidly create mobile-optimized forms and field apps that can easily access and integrate with any database or web service and can exploit built-in role-based security or robust offline functionality.

 Learn more about Alpha TransForm and try it free for 30 days.